gamedev44/HOP/README.md

 ```
 Visit the app at [http://localhost:3000/](http://localhost:3000/).

-Start the database using Prisma Studio:
+To start the database using Prisma Studio:
 ```sh
 npx prisma studio
 ```